ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 The security considerations of {{-cbor}} apply.
-The security considerations of {{-cwt}} need to be applied analogously, replacing the role of COSE with that of the Secured Channel.
+The security considerations of {{-cwt}} need to be applied analogously, replacing the function of COSE with that of the Secured Channel.

 {{secchan}} discusses security considerations for Secure Channels, in which UCCS might be used.